 We are a gathering place for those who want to share and learn to develop lives of purpose and deep fulfillment in the midst of NTE.
 Our 2 acre property has a 150 year old inn and 4 apartments in 2 buildings located in a town of 300 in Vermont at the edge of the Green Mountain National Forest and the White River.
-A 2-bedroom apartment is available for rent in April and there are rooms in the Inn.

 There is an opportunity to participate in the permaculture farming project.
 There are chickens and ducks, raspberry and blackerry bushes, apple trees, garden beds with rich black soil, a hoop house and a hugel bed.